theobald-software/theobald-software.github.io/content/_en/board-connector/logging.md

 For more information on the server processes, see [Server](./server).

+{: .box-tip }
+**Tip:** To redirect logs to another location, symlink the logs folder of the installation directory to a custom directory.
+Example for PowerShell:<br>
+`New-Item -ItemType SymbolicLink -Target "E:\yuniolog" -Path "C:\Program Files\XtractProduct\logs"`

 ### Log Levels
 Each log entry is assigned to a so-called log level.
 There are the following log levels: